-A conversion is any action taken by a visitor that leads them from one stage of your funnel to another.
-The more conversions you can achieve, the lower the risk of losing those visitors and the more money you will make.
+A visitor’s progression from one stage of your marketing funnel to another is called a conversion.
+The more successful conversions you attain, the lesser the likelihood of losing those visitors and the higher your revenue potential.

 6. Optimize Shipping & Fulfillment